PhotoToolsPhotoTools

-UK Passport Photo Requirements: Size, Background and Rules
+UK Passport Photo Requirements 2026: Size, Background, HMPO Digital Rules

-UK passport photo rules explained — the 35 x 45 mm printed size, plain light-grey or cream background, digital photo specs, expression and glasses rules, and the most common reasons photos are rejected.
+UK passport photo rules for 2026 — the 35 x 45 mm printed size, plain light-grey or cream background (not pure white), HMPO digital upload specs, the no-glasses rule, the editing prohibition, and the common reasons photos are rejected.

-A printed UK passport photo is 35 x 45 mm in portrait orientation, taken against a plain light-grey or cream background — not pure white — with a neutral expression, no glasses, and taken within the last month.
+UK passport photo requirements in 2026 start with a 35 x 45 mm printed photo in portrait orientation, taken against a plain light-grey or cream background — not pure white — with a neutral expression, no glasses, and taken within the last month.
 The face must be clear, in focus, and looking straight at the camera.

 If you apply online through GOV.UK you can upload a digital photo or enter a code from a photo booth, instead of supplying a printed photo.
 Always confirm the current rules on GOV.UK, as the digital specifications are updated periodically.